Azure/azure-sdk-for-ios/sdk/storage/AzureStorageBlob/README.md

 #### Starting managed transfers
 When your application first launches, the library's transfer management engine is stopped.
-Calling `download` or `upload` from a client will queue those transfers, but they won't begin until the management engine is started by calling the client's `startManaging()` method.
+Calling `download` or `upload` from a client will queue those transfers, but they won't begin until the management engine is started by calling the `StorageBlobClient.startManaging()` method.
 When you start the transfer management engine, the state of transfers is loaded from disk, the management engine begins listening for network connectivity events, and any incomplete transfers are resumed.

 It's recommended to call the `startManaging()` method from a background thread, at an opportune time after your app has started.
 In many applications, calling this method in the `AppDelegate` or from within a `ViewController`'s lifecycle